Publication Ethics and Publication Malpractice Statement

 Confidentiality

-Any manuscripts received for review must be treated as confidential documents.
-They must not be shown to or discussed with others except if authorized by the Editors-in-Chief.
+Manuscripts received for review must be treated as confidential documents and must not be shared or discussed with others without authorization from the Editors-in-Chief.

 Standards of objectivity

 Reviews should be conducted objectively.
-Personal criticism of the author is inacceptable.
-Referees should express their views clearly with appropriate supporting arguments.
+Personal criticism of the author is inappropriate.
+Referees should provide clear and constructive comments supported by appropriate arguments.

 Acknowledgement of sources

-Reviewers should identify relevant published work that has not been cited by the authors.
-Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the relevant citation.
-A reviewer should also call to the Editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published data of which they have personal knowledge.
+Reviewers should identify relevant published work that has not been cited by the authors and should inform the editor of any substantial similarity between the manuscript under review and other published works.

 Disclosure and conflict of interest